douginoz/webmin-amanda/readme.txt

 WEBMIN module for Amanda readme file and release notes:

+This is a modified version of webmin-amanda by Luis Lloret from 2005-03-02 (http://webmin-amanda.sourceforge.net/) The original version is only available via sourceforge and I haven't found the author

+This current version works under Ubuntu 20+ by modifying the system("su $amanda_user") execution to "sudo -u $amanda_user")

 Some notes about the actual status:
 	- Please, consider this as an alpha release.
 So BACKUP your existing Amanda configuration files before going on.
 	- Code can (and probably must) be improved, as this is my first PERL project.